voltrb/docs/en/docs/volt_time.md

 * VoltTime comes with an number of useful calculations and support for durations.

+Many of the calculations and duration support are taken from ActiveSupport in Rails.

 ## Instantiating a VoltTime object

 There are a number of ways of instantiating a new VoltTime.